mokagio/mokacoding/metallo/src/posts/2021-08-12-how-to-test-swiftui-apps.md

 It's then that Test-Driven Development becomes a productivity multiplier because it will let you work in isolation and verify every change without spinning up the whole application and go through the motions of its UI.

 _If you enjoyed this introduction to TDD with SwiftUI, you'll like my book [_Test-Driven Development in Swift_](https://tddinswift.com) where we build a real-world application using TDD, SwiftUI, and Combine._

+_Thanks to [Nikita Ermolenko](https://twitter.com/otbivnoe) for reporting an issue with the first version of this post._ 🎩